Skip to main content

 General Collection Guidelines

-The Psychology Liaison at WVU Libraries selects materials to support the research needs of Undergraduate, MS, and PhD students as well as research and teaching faculty.
+The collections strategist at WVU Libraries selects materials to support the research needs of Undergraduate, MS, and PhD students as well as research and teaching faculty.

 Psychology research at WVU focuses on behavior analysis, behavioral neuroscience, clinical and clinical child psychology, and life-span developmental psychology.
 Other areas of research and teaching include social psychology.